drewdearing/rankBot/README.md

 !league mod add @Member
 ```

-To unmod a member, the owner or any mod can call `league mode remove`
+To unmod a member, the owner or any mod can call `league mod remove`

 ```
 !league mod remove @Member